sullyj3/bit/design.md

 ## new user experience
 - should launch help the first time it's opened
+- several possible methods you might think of to open help should work
+  - f1, command "help", "docs" "doc"
 - ability to search for normal mode commands for easy keybinding discovery (help should mention this)

 ## appearance